 Our software also uses strict privacy and security standards to keep your information safe as well as it meets the data protection regulations of HIPAA and GDPR.

 3. How can I pay for my teletherapy session?

-Payment can be made by credit card or e-transfer after which your receipt will be e-mailed to you with the e-mail we have on file.
+Payment can be made by credit card after which your receipt will be e-mailed to you with the e-mail we have on file.
 If you prefer we can mail you the receipt.